 Tertz, Abram (1925-1997), Russian author and political prisoner.
 Nabokov read Tertz’s (pseudonym of Andrei Sinyavsky) “On Socialist Realism” in 1961.
-The book attacked the system of “Socrealism” as formulated by Maxim Gorky, the deluge of books (classified as Soviet Literature) published under its spell and their obvious inadequacy to meet the complex reality of the world.
+The book attacked the doctrine of “Socrealism” as formulated by Maxim Gorky, and the books (classified as Soviet Literature) published under its influence as being inadequate to meet the complexity and variety of people's lives.
 Because of the subject matter it was anonymously published abroad in 1959, in the Paris monthly, Espirit in a French translation.
 Nabokov remarked that although Tertz’s case was stated with intelligence and brilliancy, it was what he had been saying to his students for twenty years. (see Boyd, VNAY 423 and also Nabokov's own essay, "Russian Writers, Censors and Readers")

 Waterhouse, Keith (1929-2009), British novelist, journalist, and TV scenarist.
 Nabokov read and enjoyed his novel Jubb (1963).
 Peter Lubin reported that when he met Nabokov in 1964 and asked what he was currently reading, Nabokov replied he was reading Jubb and liking it: see Brian Boyd, VNAY 483.

 Wilbur, Richard Purby (1921-2017), American poet.
 He was among Nabokov’s favourite contemporary writers.
 Nabokov had first met Wilbur at Harvard in 1952 and later at Cornell during a course of poetry reading (VNAY 215).
-Later, from an interview with The New York Times (1969) VN singled out Wilbur’s Complaint as an example of a recent poem that had given him “a spinal twinge which is the only valid reaction to a new piece of great poetry.”
-Wilbur’s precise imagery and his careful practice of rhyming and stanzaic patterns must have appealed to Nabokov, at a time when interest in formal verse patterns of English was weakening.
-See Wilbur’s essays, such as “Poetry’s Debt to Poetry”, “The Bottles Become New, too” from his book, Responses: Prose Pieces and The Catbird's Song: Prose Pieces.
+Later, from an interview with The New York Times (1969), VN singled out Wilbur’s Complaint as an example of a recent poem that had given him “a spinal twinge which is the only valid reaction to a new piece of great poetry.”
+Wilbur’s precise imagery and his careful practice of rhyming and stanzaic patterns must have appealed to Nabokov at a time when interest in formal verse patterns was weakening.
+See Wilbur’s essays, such as “Poetry’s Debt to Poetry,” “The Bottles Become New, too” from his book, Responses: Prose Pieces and The Catbird's Song: Prose Pieces.